 On August 18, the rest of the French regulars and Canadien militia left Fort William Henry to return home for the harvest.
 When Montcalm quit Fort William Henry a few days later, Lévis assumed command of the remaining troops charged with the transportation of material through the portage near Carillon.

 Loudoun was still at sea, off the coast of Nova Scotia on his way back from Halifax, when a despatch-boat from Governor Pownall of Massachusetts informed him that Fort William Henry was attacked.
 A few days later, he learned by another boat that the fort had been taken.

 On August 19, II./ Béarn Infanterie reached its old camp at Fort Carillon.

 On August 20, Loudoun ordered Webb to hold his position without risking a battle till he should himself arrive.

 On August 31, Loudoun reached New York and heard that the French had withdrawn.
 He nevertheless sent his troops up the Hudson.
 Meanwhile, obeying orders, Webb had remained at Fort Edward.
 The same day, II./Royal Roussillon, II./La Reine Infanterie and the converged battalion of Compagnies Franches de la Marine encamped at Fort Carillon.

 Two weeks after their arrival at Montréal most British detained by the Indians had been bought back.
 But the Indians killed one prisoner and forced his countrymen to eat him.

-By September 1, Lévis had completed the transportation of all captured material to Carillon.
+By that date (September 1), Lévis had completed the transportation of all captured material to Carillon.
 Meanwhile, he had sent a detachment under M. de Contrecoeur at the head of Lake Saint-Sacrement.
 He also sent a second party of grenadiers and piquets to the mouth of the Chicot River some 46 km from his position.
 This second party discovered an abandoned British camp near the fall of the Chicot River and destroyed it.

 The French army returns to Canada